Sandra Oh: 2014–present: Film roles and Killing Eve

 In 2021, Oh served as executive producer and had the lead role in the Netflix comedy-drama series The Chair.

 In 2022, Oh voiced the role of Ming Lee, the strict and overprotective mother of the main character in the Pixar animated film Turning Red.
 She joined Lynne Ramsay's adaptation of Margaret Atwood's short story collection Stone Mattress.

 In 2023, Oh played the role of Jenny Yum, a brash, outgoing, and impulsive older sister of the main character in the 20th Century Studios comedy film Quiz Lady.

-Her upcoming projects include Good Fortune directed by Aziz Ansari.
+In 2025, she appeared in Good Fortune, directed by Aziz Ansari.

 Personal life

 Oh was in a relationship with filmmaker Alexander Payne for five years.
 They married in January 2003, separated in early 2005, and divorced in late 2006.

 On July 8, 2013, Oh received the key to the city of Ottawa from Mayor Jim Watson.

 Oh practices Vipassanā, a Buddhist form of meditation.
 Her work in acting is informed by a loose creative collective that teaches "creative dream work", which reportedly fuses Jungian dream analysis with method acting and aims to bring one's "subconscious work into consciousness".

 Oh became a US citizen in 2018.
 On the first anniversary of her citizenship, she discussed it while hosting Saturday Night Live and referred to herself as an "Asian-Canadian-American".

 Oh was awarded the National Arts Centre Award from the Governor General of Canada in 2019, as a part of the Governor General's Performing Arts Awards.

 In June 2022, Oh was named an officer of the Order of Canada.
 Later in that year, she was one of a number of recent inductees to the Order to be included in the Canadian delegation to the state funeral of Queen Elizabeth II.